Spring’s been good: a New Hampshire photo album

 Former train depot, Enfield NH

-The old Enfield depot now serves as a garage for an emergency services vehicle.
+When I saw the old Enfield depot, it was serving as a garage for an emergency services vehicle.

 Forest Society Properties, Bethlehem and Haverhill